Your legal rights if you get fired from a federal job

 Do These Rights Apply to All Federal Employees?

-It’s vital to note that these rights we just mentioned apply to federal employees hired under Title 5 of the US Code.
-Virtually all federal employees fall under Title 5.
+It’s vital to note that these rights apply to federal employees hired under Title 5 of the US Code—virtually all federal employees fall under Title 5.

-However, some employees of the Veterans Administration and National Institutes of Health (NIH) fall under Title 38.
-Title 38 employees have different legal rights, working conditions, and pay scales compared to Title 5 employees.
+However, some Veterans Administration and National Institutes of Health (NIH) employees fall under Title 38.
+Title 38 employees have different legal rights, working conditions, and pay scales than Title 5 employees.

 If you think you might be a Title 38 federal employee, contact one of our federal employment lawyers today.